Leadership Team

 Health Systems and Prevention

-Cary Sanders, mpp, Senior Policy Director
+Cary Sanders, MPP, Senior Policy Director

 Cary Sanders earned a Master of Public Policy from the University of California at Berkeley.
 Prior to joining CPEHN, Cary worked as a policy analyst for the California Immigrant Policy Center (CIPC) promoting pro-immigrant policies that address and respect the needs and contributions of California’s diverse immigrant communities and their families.
 She has also worked as Assistant Policy Director for SEIU United Health Care Workers-West representing over 150,000 health care workers in California and as Policy Director for Services, Immigrant Rights and Education Network (SIREN) in San Jose.
 Cary is proficient in Spanish after having lived and worked in Guatemala.

-Selene Betancourt, MPP, Policy Coordinator
+Selene Betancourt, MPP, Senior Policy Manager

 Selene Betancourt (she/her) is a Policy Coordinator at CPHEN.
 Before joining CPEHN, she worked as a research assistant at UCLA’s Luskin School of Public Affairs, analyzing congressional actions on health care reform.
 As a former fellow with NARAL Pro-Choice California, she worked directly with statewide partners and NARAL volunteers to advocate for legislation that expanded reproductive freedom and reduced barriers to abortion access.
 She previously interned with Determined Health, where she was responsible for researching how states are addressing social isolation and loneliness for Medicaid and Medicare members.